By Christopher Murphy, CIMA®, Dominic Rizzo, CFA, Jennifer O'Hara Martin

 The portfolio of QQQ, widely considered a tech ETF, includes non‑tech sectors

-(Fig. 3) Investors seeking technology exposure should evaluate a fund’s sector holdings; TTEQ shows narrower concentration.
+(Fig. 3) Investors seeking technology exposure should evaluate a fund’s sector holdings; TTEQ shows narrower concentration

 A disciplined, strategic approach can identify critical opportunities

-Our fundamentally driven investment strategy sets the T. Rowe Price active Technology ETF (TTEQ) apart from passive alternatives.
+Our fundamentally driven investment strategy sets the active T. Rowe Price Technology ETF (TTEQ) apart from passive alternatives.
 We can tactically recognize change, disruption, and extreme outcomes for companies, which we believe provides the opportunity for positive returns.

 Our framework seeks companies that: